-Lotta Schäfer, an emerging curator, and coordinator of residency programmes at ZK/U, believes that sharing knowledge is very important and that artistic access to it may be very successful.
-In this interview, an emerging curator shares her experiences in ZK/U and her thoughts on how art can inspire real social changes.
+Lotta Schäfer, an emerging curator and coordinator of residency programmes at ZK/U, believes that sharing knowledge is very important and that artistic access to it may be very successful.
+In this interview, the emerging curator shares her experiences in ZK/U and her thoughts on how art can inspire real social changes.

 The range of activities at ZK/U (Center for Arts and Urbanistics) is very wide.
 How would you describe the platform and its goals?

 ZK/U is an artist residency, a space for research and production and a platform for exhibitions, conferences and workshops related to social and cultural topics.
 The artist collective KUNSTrePUBLIK founded ZK/U in a former railway depot located on the grounds of Stadtgarten Moabit, an urban garden.